lakshanyababu/Sales-Performance-Dashboard/README.md

 * Passionate about transforming data into actionable insights
 * Open to Data Analyst / BI Developer roles

----

-If you'd like, I can also give you:

 * 🔥 A strong **LinkedIn project description**
 * 🎯 Resume bullet points (ATS-friendly)